 According to most sources you can burn up to 400 calories within 30-40 minute of shadow boxing.

-Obviously if you have access to a punching bag and/or an opponent against whom you can box, then even better because you can increase the amount of calories burned with about 30-50%.
+Obviously if you have access to a punching bag and/or an opponent against whom you can box, then even better.
+This way you can increase the amount of calories burned with about 30-50%.

 Boxing in general is a very compound exercise as it essentially activates almost every muscle in your body.
-Certain movements however such as the uppercut and the hook that really work on the upper-body rotation have an extreme impact on your obliques and upper abs.
+Certain movements such as the uppercut and hook really work on the upper-body rotation have an extreme impact on your obliques and upper abs.